lulusrmarin/javascript/vue/readme.md

  - __post.js__ - Posts a title and body to a server side listener somewhere using jquery post.
 Requires a text, body, timestamp, image, and displayName to work correctly.

 - __rich-text.js__ - Requires SCEditor.
 Rich text editor SCEditor in bbcode format whic emits values on lifecycle destroy and sets text through a prop on mount.
 Very handy for a rich text/preview component I'm working on

+- __tree.js__ - Meant to be used with a file explorer api of some kind.
+Creates a recursive expandable/collapsable file tree in js